rajirajendran/rajirajendran/README.md

 ### Hi, I am Raji Rajendran 👋

 I am an accomplished IT Analyst with a proven track record in the Government, Transportation, and Logistics sectors.
-My expertise lies in Windows Server, SQL Server, Microsoft 365, Azure, Powershell, Linux, Middlewares, Node JS, Express, EJS, HTML, CSS, and JavaScript.
+My expertise lies in Windows Server, SQL Server, Microsoft 365, Azure, Powershell, Linux, Middlewares, Node JS, React JS, Express, EJS, HTML, CSS, and JavaScript.
 I possess strong proficiency in these areas and have honed my skills through hands-on experience.
 As an IT professional, I hold a Bachelor's Degree in Computer Science, which has provided me with a solid foundation in the field.

 # Technical Skills
 ![Microsoft](https://img.shields.io/badge/Microsoft-0078D4?style=for-the-badge&logo=microsoft&logoColor=white)